ibericode/mailchimp-for-wordpress/readme.txt

 `

 #### The form shows a success message but subscribers are not added to my list(s)?
 If the form shows a success message, there is no doubt that the sign-up request succeeded.
-MailChimp could have a slight delay sending the confirmation email though, please just be patient and make sure to check your SPAM folder.
+Mailchimp could have a slight delay sending the confirmation email though, please just be patient and make sure to check your SPAM folder.

-When you have double opt-in disabled, new subscribers will be seen as *imports* by MailChimp.
+When you have double opt-in disabled, new subscribers will be seen as *imports* by Mailchimp.
 They will not show up in your daily digest emails or statistics.
 [We always recommend leaving double opt-in enabled](http://blog.mailchimp.com/double-opt-in-vs-single-opt-in-stats/).

 #### How can I style the sign-up form?
 You can use custom CSS to style the sign-up form if you do not like the themes that come with the plugin.
 The following selectors can be used to target the various form elements.